 Coldwater is a very small town located in the state of Mississippi.
 With a population of 1,603 people and three constituent neighborhoods, Coldwater is the 138th largest community in Mississippi.

-The per capita income in Coldwater in 2010 was $14,985, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $59,940 for a family of four.
-Coldwater also has one of the higher rates of people living in poverty in the nation, with 31.36% of its population below the federal poverty line.
+The per capita income in Coldwater in 2010 was $15,890, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $63,560 for a family of four.

 Coldwater is a very ethnically-diverse town.
 The people who call Coldwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coldwater residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Coldwater include French , German, Italian, and English.
+Important ancestries of people in Coldwater include French , Italian, German, and Polish.

 The most common language spoken in Coldwater is English.
 Other important languages spoken here include Spanish and African languages.